gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 > “Default methods enable you to add new functionality to the interfaces of your libraries and ensure binary compatibility with code written for older versions of those interfaces”.

 This is excellent, you can now extend your interfaces without breaking current implementation (backwards compatibility).
-As great as this idea is, developers have found another usage for default interfaces: **build tightly coupled systems that look loosely coupled**.
+As great as this idea is, developers have found another usage for default methods: **build tightly coupled systems that look loosely coupled**.

 Let’s say I'm building a couple of IoT cyborg pets to keep me company, a duck and an owl.
 My code would look something like this:
 {% highlight java %}